-For the natural flow of events, the proliferation of sperm cells and the production of testosterone, the temperature of testicles must be somewhat lower than the body temperature.
-That’s why we have the testicles outside of the body, in the scrotum.
+For the natural flow of events, the proliferation of sperm cells, and the production of testosterone, the temperature of the testicles must be somewhat lower than the body temperature.
+That’s why we have the testicles outside the body, in the scrotum.

 They suggest that varicocele repair improves testicular functionality: the blood testosterone level increases between 100 and 140 ng/dl in more than 80% of men.
-And what was interesting, the lower the levels of testosterone before varicocele repair, the more significant was its changes after the treatment.
-Moreover, in adult men of 50-60s, the total testosterone improved as much as younger men.
+And what was interesting, the lower the testosterone levels before varicocele repair, the more significant its changes after the treatment were.
+Moreover, in adult men of 50-60s, the total testosterone improved as much as in younger men.

 Conclusion: The Importance of Early Varicocele Treatment

 While many men with varicoceles are fertile and do not exhibit ED symptoms, the growing body of evidence regarding the adverse effects of varicocele on fertility, premature ejaculation, testosterone levels, and ED should not be overlooked.
 Prevention is generally easier and more effective than treatment after the onset of these conditions.
 Early intervention and varicocele repair may prevent future fertility issues and hormonal imbalances.